 Blaming conservatives, Trump signals new openness to Dems

-There are 16 comments on the KFBB story from 12 hrs ago, titled Blaming conservatives, Trump signals new openness to Dems.
-In it, KFBB reports that:
+There are 19 comments on the KCBD-TV Lubbock story from 18 hrs ago, titled Blaming conservatives, Trump signals new openness to Dems.
+In it, KCBD-TV Lubbock reports that:

 Speaking on "Fox News Sunday," March 26, 2017, Priebus ma... .
 FILE - In a Friday, March 24, 2017 file photo, President Donald Trump announces the approval of a permit to build the Keystone XL pipeline in the Oval Office of the White House in Washington.